April SpAd Update - Guido Fawkes

 April SpAd Update

-Whilst there remains no signs of a fully-updated internal SpAd list from No. 10 (they must have other priorities at the moment), hires and reshuffles are still going ahead.
+Whilst there remains no signs of a fully-updated internal SpAd list leaking from No. 10 (they must have other priorities at the moment), hires and reshuffles are still going ahead.
 Guido brings you the latest:

 - Cass Horowitz has been hired by Rishi Sunak, presumably as comms rather than policy judging by his history managing social media content for ITV’s Peston.
 He joins the joint No.10 Economic Unit set up after Javid’s sacking…